 "A maximum of 6 storeys inside and outside the Town Centre PLEASE!
 I want a cute small town look."
-"Reduce heights in all areas."

 "Higher density and Height along North Bluff from Johnston to Kent St. park 12 storeys to match Surrey's proposal."

 "Allow developers to build apartments on smaller lots."